 - Coin Club – Start a two-person coin club with you and your resident as you take out a few state quarters and other coins to examine.

-- Jigsaw Puzzle Challenge – Invite your residents who like to work independently to work a presidential jigsaw puzzle.
+- Jigsaw Puzzle Challenge – Invite your residents who like to work independently to work on an American road trip jigsaw puzzle.
 Simply find a location in your facility to place the jigsaw puzzle and encourage residents to stop by throughout the day to complete a portion of the puzzle.

 - Probability Tally – Set up a table with coins and a tally sheet for interested residents to stop by and flip coins to see how many times out of 100 they get heads.
 Record the results for residents to compare.